 Digital Transformation Trends Driving The Future Of Financial Services

-Staying on top of the latest digital transformation developments in financial services, can be difficult!
+Staying on top of the latest digital transformation developments in financial services is difficult!
 With so many trends to keep track of, it is vital to be aware of these shifts and their potential impact.
-We’ve been looking at the top tech trends in the finance industry, that will drive digital transformation in the near future.
+We’ve been looking at the top tech trends in the finance industry that will drive digital transformation in 2023 and beyond.

-Platform as a service (PaaS): In 2022, organizations that use PaaS vendors can stay focused on designing and building new capabilities and features into their products, and ultimately deliver those products to their clients faster.
+Platform as a service (PaaS): Organizations that use PaaS vendors can stay focused on designing and building new capabilities and features into their products, ultimately delivering those products to their clients faster.
 The platform-as-a-service (PaaS) market is predicted to grow by $ 37.36 bn during 2021-2025.

-With hybrid working still prevalent, organizations are going to need technologies that seamlessly enable collaboration regardless of location.
+With hybrid working still the norm, organizations will need technologies that seamlessly enable collaboration regardless of location.
 Businesses will leverage Digital transformation tools to manage work and coordinate with teams and stakeholders that are globally dispersed.
-Demand for digital transformation services will also become increasingly prominent in 2022, as remote work takes precedence over onsite collaboration in many industries.
+Demand for digital transformation services will also become increasingly prominent in 2023 as remote work takes precedence over onsite collaboration in many industries.

-According to research and interviews conducted as a part of the 2022 Commerce and Payments Trends Report, 2022 is the year that BNPL will become a mainstream payment method.
-BNPL is experiencing exponential growth: according to Juniper Research, BNPL payments are expected to account for nearly a quarter of all global ecommerce transactions by 2026, up from just 9% in 2021.
+According to research and interviews conducted as a part of the 2022 Commerce and Payments Trends Report, 2022 was predicted to be the year that BNPL became a mainstream payment method.
+BNPL is experiencing exponential growth: according to Juniper Research, BNPL payments are expected to account for nearly a quarter of all global e-commerce transactions by 2026, up from just 9% in 2021.
 It’s a payment type that attracts all audiences, particularly Gen Z and millennials.

 5. Workforce skill change – focus on the future skills needed